Scootacar

+History

 It was allegedly built because the wife of one of the directors wanted something easier to park than her Jaguar.
 The shape of the car was designed by Henry Brown, previously responsible for the Rodley, who did it by sitting on a Villiers engine and then having an assistant draw an outline around him.

 The body was built in glass fibre and was very tall for its size being 60 in high, 87 in long and only 52 in wide.
 It was nicknamed "the telephone booth".
 Two people could be carried with a passenger behind the driver or alternatively just squeezed in alongside.
 Power came from a rear-mounted Villiers 9E 197 cc single-cylinder two-stroke engine coupled to a four-speed motorcycle-type gearbox and chain drive to the single rear wheel.
 Steering was by handlebars.
 The car had independent front suspension using coil springs, and the wheels were 8 in, with the spare mounted externally at the rear.
 The top speed was 50 mi/h.